JavenCao/Tailored_SV_thala/README.md

     |   |   |   |    | -- BD_pre/(All files)
     |   |   |   | -- Pindel
     |   |   |   |    | -- P_Pre/(All files)

-Next we run the following code to find known causals:

-cd /path/to/Pindel/P_Pre

 ## License